gaetandezeiraud/bsdiff-node/README.md

 ## Installation

-Install as a dependency for your project:
+Install as a dependency for your project (need python 2.x):

 ```bash
 npm install --save bsdiff-nodejs